PETA satirical browser games: History

 Edmund McMillen from Team Meat, the developer of the indie game Super Meat Boy, created various accounts on PETA's official forums to try to get his game parodied by PETA.
 PETA developed Super Tofu Boy and released it in December 2010.
 It stars Tofu Boy, an anthropomorphic cube of tofu whose goal is to rescue Bandage Girl, the girlfriend of the original game's protagonist Meat Boy, from Meat Boy.
 It plays as a standard platformer and is peppered with inter-level pro-vegetarian messages and facts about meat consumption and the livestock industry.
-However, Team Meat, the developers of Super Meat Boy, fought back by adding Tofu Boy as a playable character in the PC version of the game.
-Tofu Boy is unlocked by typing the word “petaphile” in the character selection screen.
-As a playable character, he is very slow and has horrible jumps, but players would always get a Grade A+ regardless of how long it took to finish a level, and is needed to get a Trophy on the Steam version called "Well look at you!".
-He would eventually return in the sequel, Super Meat Boy Forever and works exactly the same as the first game, except this time, he occasionally stops running to take a breather and can be unlocked after you play a level as him after getting 60 Pacifiers, but was needed for another Trophy called "For the vegans".
-This is potentially because PETA didn’t understand that the “meat” in Meat Boy’s name isn’t meant to encourage people to eat meat, it is supposed to represent his sensitive side, since he has no skin.
+Team Meat responded by adding Tofu Boy as a playable character.
+Tofu Boy is unlocked by typing the word "petaphile" in the character selection screen.
+As a playable character, he is very slow and has a poor jump height, but players are always given an A+ level completion grade regardless of how long they take to finish a level as him.
+He would eventually return in the sequel, Super Meat Boy Forever.

-After releasing Mario Kills Tanooki, a parody of Super Mario 3D Land, PETA released a statement that "Tanooki May Be Just As 'Suit' in Mario Games.
+After releasing Super Tanooki Skin 2D (often known as Mario Kills Tanooki), a parody of Super Mario 3D Land, PETA released a statement that "Tanooki May Be Just As 'Suit' in Mario Games.
 But in Real Life, Tanooki Are Raccoon Dogs Who is Skinned Alive for Their Fur."
 The organization also stated that "by wearing Tanooki, Mario is sending the message that it's OK to wear fur."
 It is an action game in which the player controls a skinned but living raccoon dog that chases Mario to retrieve its fur.